rcemper/Backport-JSON-to-Cache/README.md

 It is a essential component of the Project Manager (ZPM)
 This backport makes it available also in Caché and builds a base to evetually backport of ZPM.

-As writing to SYSLIB / IRISLIB all .cls and .inc start now with %Z*
+As writing to SYSLIB / IRISLIB is a srict NO-NO all .cls and .inc names now start with %Z*
 So %JSON.Adoptor became %ZJSON.Adaptor.
 Names of Properties & Methods inside the classes didn't change.
 An extension of specifc error codes was required as they don'r t exist in Caché

 ### installation & content  ###
-As ZPM is not available (yet?) the tradional install af an package in XML applies.
+As ZPM is not available (yet?) the tradional install of a package as .XML applies.
 It is all packed into %ZJSON.XML
 <?xml version="1.0" encoding="UTF-8"?>
 <Export generator="Cache" version="25">